- Science >

 While on one side of the spectrum we have objects like a coin that buoy up the category of conductors, on the other side we've everyday things like paper to juice up the insulator category.
-Answer this cut-and-glue activity for more.

 Which is a series circuit?
 Which is a parallel circuit?
 Iterate and reiterate the key differences between the two circuit types to help the grade 4 and grade 5 children identify correctly.
 Do write the answers in the blank space provided.